1882 Project Foundation

-For Ted Gong, a retired State Department diplomat, recent efforts in Texas, Virginia, and elsewhere by officials who want to outlaw the sale of real estate to Chinese nationals are part of a long and nefarious tradition in American history.
+For Ted Gong, a retired State Department diplomat, more recent efforts in Texas, Virginia, and elsewhere by officials who want to outlaw the sale of real estate to Chinese nationals are part of a long and nefarious tradition in American history.

 Gong, the DC chapter president of the Chinese American Citizens Alliance, is the executive director of the Washington-based 1882 Foundation, named for the year Congress passed the first iteration of the Chinese Exclusion Act.